Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Typescript/Typescript.md

 - It's basically [[javascript]] with strict-typing added to it.
 # Setup
-- We need to install typescript instal
+- We need to install *typescript compiler*